visgl/loaders.gl/docs/api-reference/gltf/post-process-gltf.md

 | `wrapT` | `GL.TEXTURE_WRAP_T` |

-### Materials
+### Texture

-Adds:
-- Since each texture object in the material has an `index` field next to other fields, the post processor will add a `texture` field instead of replacing the `index` field.
+Modifies
+- `sampler` - will be resolved the the corresponding image object.
+- `source` - will be resolved the the corresponding image object.